 All applications for Building Permits shall be submitted in writing to the Code Enforcement Officer on forms provided for the purpose.
 The application shall be accompanied by the following information:

 1. A site plan drawn to an indicated scale and showing the location and dimensions of all buildings to be erected, the sewage disposal system, driveways and turnarounds, and abutting lot and street lines.
 The site plan shall accurately represent the relationship between any proposed building or structure or addition to an existing building and all property lines to demonstrate compliance with the setback requirements of this Ordinance.
+The applicant shallprovide a Standard Boundary Survey if any of the following apply:.

-If there is any doubt as to the location of a property line on the ground or if the Code Enforcement Officer cannot confirm that all setback requirements are met from the information provided, the Code Enforcement Officer may require the applicant to provide a boundary surveyor mortgage inspection plan.
+a.
+There is doubt as to the location of a property line on the ground;

+b.
+The Code Enforcement Officer cannot confirm that all setback requirements are met from the information provided; or

+c.
+The building permit is requested for a building, building addition or structure valued at over $10,000 and located less than five feet (5’) from the minimum setback distance.

+The Code Enforcement Officer shall have the discretion to require a standard boundary survey quality plan of only the property line(s) within the area of the proposed construction instead of a standard boundary survey of the entire property boundary.

 2. Approval by the Local Plumbing Inspector of any private sewage disposal system proposal for the building, together with the plans for the approved system.